VVRajKumar/VVRajKumar-Wind_Turbine-Energy-Prediction/README.md

 # Wind Turbine Energy Output Prediction

 This project focuses on predicting the energy output of a wind turbine based on various weather conditions.
 Users can input their city's weather data, including temperature, humidity, wind speed, and atmospheric pressure, to get real-time information.
-Additionally, by providing theoretical power curves, current wind speed, and wind direction, the application predicts the wind energy produced by a wind turbine.
+Additionally, by providing theoretical power curves, current wind speed, and wind direction, the application predicts the wind energy produced by a wind turbine

 ## Features